October 19, 2018 feature

 This ambitious research project started approximately 15 years ago, initially with the use of static images and then with dynamic ones taken by cameras placed on mobile robots.
 Later, the researchers started studying self-driving cars and eventually built their own, called IARA (Intelligent Autonomous Robotic Automobile).

 "In this work, we searched for inspiration in the brain to propose improvements in existing algorithms involved in the map handling of self-driving cars," De Souza said.
-"The brain and its functions were analyzed from the cognitive psychology point of view; in particular, the cognitive processes related to memory in its different levels: sensory memory, short-term memory (or working memory), and long-term memory."
+"The brain and its functions were analyzed from the cognitive psychology point of view; in particular, the cognitive processes related to in its different levels: sensory memory, short-term memory (or working memory), and long-term memory."

 Humans are capable of storing information in their memory and recalling it at times of need.
 This fundamental ability enables the execution of physical procedures and the pursuit of long-term goals.
 Just as important as remembering things from the past, however, is the ability to forget irrelevant information, focusing attention on what can contribute to solving present tasks or problems.